Frequently Asked Questions

 How did the idea for a restoration home for victims of sex trafficking develop?
 It didn’t have a name in 2011, but Esther’s Home began with a movement of hope at a local church.
 God’s leading was to start with community-based advocates and the Mirror Ministries Outreach Center.
 Survivors can drop in any time, as well as attend scheduled activities and therapies at this day center.

 Why are you calling it Esther’s Home?
 Esther’s Home is named after Esther in the Bible.
-In the book of Esther we are introduced to a young girl who is taken into slavery and forced into the king’s harem to be used at his whim.
-That young girl not only found her freedom, she brought freedom to all of her people through her faithful obedience to God.
+In the book of Esther, we are introduced to a young girl who is taken into slavery and forced into the king’s harem to be used at his whim.
+That young girl not only found her freedom, but she also brought freedom to all of her people through her faithful obedience to God.
 No human should ever be bought and sold.
 But even in the midst of that, God can bring freedom and glory.
 We want every girl we serve to know Esther’s strength and dignity for herself.

 I have more questions.
 Who do I contact?
-We are looking for a peaceful, safe, kind place to build a home for these kids.
+We seek a peaceful, safe, kind place to build a home for these kids.
 Kids who just want to heal and grow into strong resilient young women.
 Please contact our Executive Director Tricia MacFarlan at (509)948-8792 or firstname.lastname@example.org with any questions, concerns, or encouragement.

 How will the funds be used?
 The first half of the funds will go to property and improvements.
-The bulk of the budget includes funding for the sustainability of staff and operations for the first 3 years of operation.
+The bulk of the budget includes funding for the sustainability of staff and operations for the first three years of operation.
 Additionally, nearly $100,000 is set aside for furnishing a therapeutic environment where true healing can take place and hope can take root.

 How do you plan to fund Esther’s Home once it’s built?
 Again, we have included the first three years of operating costs in our initial fundraising goal.
 Good stewardship is very important to us.
 We are using a model for fundraising that develops sustainable relationships and long-term champions.
-We understand that it is these relationships that will provide stability, prayer support, and on-going funding.
+We understand that it is these relationships that will provide stability, prayer support, and ongoing funding.
 We believe this to be a God-given dream and trust God to finish the work He’s started as we continue to work faithfully and diligently where He leads.

 What does the campaign leadership look like?
 In addition to the Mirror Ministries Board of Directors, Esther’s Home is led by an Executive Campaign Team and managed by a Steering Committee led by Debbie Toner as Campaign Manager and Tricia MacFarlan, Executive Director for Mirror Ministries.
-The work of Mirror Ministries is supported by three advocates, an administrative assistant and a large number of volunteers, as well as community partnerships.
+The work of Mirror Ministries is supported by three advocates, an administrative assistant, many volunteers, and community partnerships.

 Are gifts to the capital campaign tax deductible?
 Yes, Mirror Ministries is a registered Washington State Non-Profit and 501c3.
 Gifts are deductible to the full extent of the law.
 Mirror Ministries’ Tax ID# is 47-2596483.

-While all gifts, regardless of amount or frequency are appreciated, pledging over three years typically allows for more substantial and sustainable support.
-Donors are asked to sign a pledge form as a good faith commitment.
-This pledge form allows for good record keeping and acknowledgment.
+While all gifts, regardless of amount or frequency, are appreciated, pledging over three years typically allows for more substantial and sustainable support.
+Donors are asked to sign a pledge form as a good-faith commitment.
+This pledge form allows for good record-keeping and acknowledgment.

 What do I do if I have more questions about supporting Esther's Home or want to give a gift?
 We would love to sit with you, perhaps over coffee, and share some of the stories of restoration and transformation with you, or we can offer you a tour of our Outreach Center at your convenience.
-Contact Debbie Toner, Capital Campaign Manager at (509) 947-1316 or Tricia MacFarlan, Mirror Ministries Executive Director (509) 948-8792.
+Contact Debbie Toner, Capital Campaign Manager, at (509) 947-1316 or Tricia MacFarlan, Mirror Ministries Executive Director (509) 948-8792.